Guardians vs. Tigers Player Props Betting Odds

 Báez Stats

-- Baez has five doubles, three home runs, eight walks and 16 RBI (30 total hits).
-He's also swiped two bases.
+- Baez has put up 30 hits with five doubles, three home runs and eight walks.
+He has driven in 16 runs with three stolen bases.

 Báez Recent Games